xbgmsharp/nodejs-forecast/README.md

 # nodejs-forecast

-This NodeJS application is use to proxy the [Forecast.io](http://forecast.io) request for the [Piwigo integration](http://piwigo.org/ext/extension_view.php?eid=795).
+This NodeJS application is use to proxy the [DarkSky.net](https://DarkSky.net) request for the [Piwigo integration](http://piwigo.org/ext/extension_view.php?eid=795).

-This is mainly to hide my API key and to avoid the limit requests set by the forecast.io API, eg: 1000 per day free.
+This is mainly to hide my API key and to avoid the limit requests set by the Dark Sky API, eg: 1000 per day free.

 It allow to cache the result.
 No IP are log.